-Avoid using thin lines, unprofessional fonts and overly detailed graphical elements while designing your logo.
-Try not to make it complicated or puzzled that it loses its charm.
+Avoid using thin lines, unprofessional fonts, and overly detailed graphical elements while designing your logo.
+Try not to make it so complicated or puzzling that it loses its charm.
 For instance, if you are a real estate agent then you can include a house or anything related to a building or apartment in your logo.
 Adding nature or something fashionable will make it lose its identity.

 Simple geometric shapes will communicate your idea and help people understand your offerings.
-Also, limit the colors, shapes, and fonts because adding too much of these things can make it seem like an invitation to a circus.
-Though you can play with some gradient shades or pastel colors as they are trendy these days.
+Also, limit the colors, shapes, and fonts because adding too many of these things can make it seem like an invitation to a circus.
+You can play with some gradient shades or pastel colors as they are trendy these days.

 5. BE CONSISTENT

-From a technical point-of-view, this strategy holds a valid point.
-By defaulting a logo design on your social media outlets save you from reshaping or adjust it every time the site receives an update.
+From a technical point of view, this strategy holds a valid point.
+By default, a logo design on your social media outlets saves you from reshaping or adjusting it every time the site receives an update.
 Because of being consistent your design gets cropped and resized automatically for different uses.